wp-plugins/quotery-quote-of-the-day/trunk/README.txt

 === Quotery: Quote of The Day ===
 Contributors: Aaron Harun, kayl
-Tags: daily quote, quotations, quote, quote of the day, quotery, quotes, sidebar, widget Requires at least: 3.0
+Tags: automatic, daily quote, quotations, quote, quote of the day, quotery, quotes, random quote, sidebar, widget Requires at least: 3.0
 Tested up to: 3.8
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quote of The Day widget by Quotery featuring a beautiful design, social sharing, category selection, photos & more.
+Display a "Quote of the Day" on your site.
+Features a beautiful design, social sharing, category selection, author photos & more.

 == Description ==

 Everyone loves a bit of wit, wisdom, humor, and inspiration.
 So why not give your readers what they want with a beautiful display of daily quotes?

-Our WordPress plugin does just that.
-However, being quotation fanatics ourselves, we wanted to develop something that was not only easy to use, but also feature-packed.

-[Quotery](http://www.quotery.com "Modern source for quotes.") is an online encyclopedia of quotations, quips, and proverbs.
-We take pride in providing accurate attributions, relevant information about each quote, author biographies, exclusive picture quotes, and a stunning website design.

-In other words, we pay attention to the details, which means you can be confident that our plugin is top-notch.
+[Quotery](http://www.quotery.com “Quips, Quotes & Proverbs“) is one of the world’s largest, most accurate sources of famous quotations.
+Using our WordPress plugin, publishers can take advantage of our collection and automatically serve quotes on their website.

 = Features =

 *   **Ease-of-Use:** Simply drag and drop the widget where you want it to show and a new quote will appear every day.

 *   **Custom Title:** Choose a name for the widget to match your preference.

 *   **Category Selection:** With over 400 different topics to choose from, there’s something for everyone here.
-Own a finance blog?
-Show quotes about money.
-A relationship magazine?
-Quotes about dating, marriage, or love should have you covered.
-A forum for students?
-Education, teaching, learning, and college quotes will work wonderfully.
+Whether you run a tech blog, a relationship magazine, or a student forum.
+We’ve got quotes about money, love, education, optimism, success… you name it.
 Or maybe you’re having a hard time deciding on just one topic?
-Not a problem, just show them all.
+Not a problem, there’s an option to include them all.

 *   **Beautiful Design:** We know how important it is to have a clean, well-designed website.
-Our daily quote widget will complement your theme’s aesthetics, rather than sticking out like an ugly, sore thumb.
+Our daily quote widget will complement your theme’s aesthetics, rather than diminish it.

 *   **Color Options:** Choose between dark, light, or orange.